- Registered not-for-profit nordic ski association working to support skiers of all ages and abilities in the town of Inuvik, Northwest Territories.

 Cross Country Northwest Territories (CCNWT) is a non-profit volunteer organization, and serves two primary functions:

-- It is the Territorial Sport Organization for cross country skiing with Sport North.
+- Territorial Sport Organization for cross country skiing with Sport North.

-- It is the Northwest Territories division of Cross Country Canada, the national sport governing body for cross country skiing.
+- Northwest Territories division of Cross Country Canada, the national sport governing body for cross country skiing.

 NWT Ski Division Objectives: